-Dollar variables must be adjusted by the adjustment factors supplied on the PUMS file before they are used to form estimates.
-Also, when comparing the 2017 PUMS data to other PUMS years, the dollars must be converted into a common year.
+Dollar variables must be adjusted by the inflation adjustment factors supplied on the PUMS files before they are used to form estimates.
+Also, when comparing the 2018 PUMS data to other PUMS years, the dollars must be converted into a common year.